If you own a golf cart, you are probably wondering how long do golf cart batteries last? This is a very normal thing to be concerned with.

 - When your golf cart lies unused for long periods of time, the lifespan of the battery gets reduced.
 In this case, get a charger that has a ‘trickle’ charge setting.

-This setting slowly charges the battery and conserves the energy levels.
+Trickle charging your golf cart battery slowly charges the battery and conserves the energy levels.
 It will protect your golf cart battery during the off-season when it doesn’t get much use.

 - Golf cart batteries can be susceptible to corrosion.
 The metal components can corrode when exposed to the elements.
 Whenever possible, make sure your golf cart stays in a cool, dry environment.